eostrom/notebook/source/2015-05-28-dropbox-express-5-a-sandbox.html.markdown

 `npm test` passes again, because your new test app's folder is empty.
 `npm start` and your dev environment counts files in the dev folder.
 But file counts are boring.
-In part 6, we'll choose a file and see what's inside it.
+In [part 6], we'll choose a file and see what's inside it.

 [contact]: #comments